rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 For it seems to me unreasonable, in sending a prisoner, not to indicate the charges against him. ^2527

 So Agrippa said to Paul, You have permission to speak for yourself.
-Then Paul stretched out his hand and made his defense : ^2601
+Then Paul stretched out his hand and made his defense: ^2601

 I consider myself fortunate that it is before you, King Agrippa, I am going to make my defense today against all the accusations of the Jews, ^2602